DAVID AUBREY / SCIENCE PHOTO LIBRARY DAVID AUBREY / SCIENCE PHOTO LIBRARY

-Red-eyed tree frog (Agalychnis callidryas) on a leaf.
+Red-eyed tree frog (Agalychnis callidryas) climbing through foliage.
 This frog is found in the tropical rainforests of central America.
 As its name implies, it lives in trees and other vegetation.
 Each toe ends with a sucker, which is used to grasp leaves and stems.
 It is primarily nocturnal, and feeds mainly on insects such as moths, grasshoppers and flies.
 It has been known to eat smaller frogs.
 It can reach a length of around seven centimetres.
 Its bold colouration has made this frog popular in the pet trade.
-Photographed in the Amazon rainforest, Ecuador.

 Model release not required.
 Property release not required.